steunix/passweaver-api/docs/index.md

 ## Application logs

 PassWeaver API logs every call in a 'combined', Apache-like format.
-Errors are tracked in a separate log.
+Errors are tracked in a separate log instead.

 ## The API